 The retention agreements generally supersede all other agreements between us and the managing directors, except, to the extent that the managing director is subject to an existing services agreement, the provisions of the existing agreement generally survive if they are not inconsistent with the terms of the retention agreements.
 In addition, limited modifications have been made to some of the terms of the retention agreement to reflect the specific situations of some of the managing directors.
-The material terms of the surviving provisions of any existing agreements with the named executive officers and any modifications to their retention agreements are described below.
-See "-Other Agreements with Named Executive Officers."
+The material terms of the modifications made to the retention agreements with the named executive officers are described below.
+See "-The Retention Agreements with Named Executive Officers."